Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 What you will observe:

-A withdrawal.updated webhook fires alongside the terminal step.failed, carrying the full updated Withdrawal object with the populated actual.* overlay.
+A withdrawal.updated webhook fires alongside the terminal step.failed events, carrying the full updated Withdrawal object.

 What you will observe:

-A withdrawal.updated webhook fires alongside the terminal step.failed events, carrying the full updated Withdrawal object with the populated actual.* overlay.
+A terminal withdrawal.updated webhook fires alongside the step.failed events, carrying the full updated Withdrawal object reflecting the terminal state.

 The example below illustrates Scenario 1; the same pattern applies in Scenarios 2 and 3, with one failed step entry per never-started step.